 Enviornment Naming Convention

-The naming convention for the API’s deployed in VA should incorporate environment names always, (The assumption is that the API shall be deployed across multiple environments).
+The naming convention for the APIs deployed in VA should incorporate environment names always.
+An API will always be deployed across multiple environments.

-As an example, the environment should be the prefix for each of the deployed API’s except for Production, which doesn’t have the environment prefix.
+As an example, the environment should be the prefix for each of the deployed APIs except for Production, which doesn’t have the environment prefix.

-Normally, the continental region is also included in the prefix of an API via industry best practice, but since VA pre-dominantly operates in in the US, the current naming convention doesn’t have any global region requirements (The assumption is all APIs are US based).
+Normally, the continental region is also included in the prefix of an API via industry best practice, but since VA predominantly operates in in the US, the current naming convention doesn’t have any global region requirements (The assumption is all APIs are US based).

 Table 3: VA Environment Naming Convention Summary